Buy from TicketCity, a trusted ticket reseller in business since 1990. Ticket prices may be above face value.

 US Grand Prix Tickets

-• Next Date is Friday, 10/20/2023 at 1:59 PM
+• Next Date is Friday, 10/18/2024 at 8:59 AM

 • Playing at Circuit of The Americas in Austin, TX

-• 1048 US Grand Prix Tickets Available
+• 1548 US Grand Prix Tickets Available

 • Prices Start at $363 Per Ticket

-• 21 Days Left to Purchase US Grand Prix Tickets
+• 214 Days Left to Purchase US Grand Prix Tickets

 US Grand Prix Tickets

-The demand for the US Grand Prix is stronger than ever as more fans have flocked to the sports since watching the hit Netflix series "Drive to Survive".
-Over the decade plus that we have handled tickets for this event, we have seen the dramatic rise in demand as that show has created millions of new fans.
+Like most F1 races, the USGP has seen a rise in attendance due to Netflix's "Drive to Survive" F1 docuseries.
+Over the decade plus that we have handled tickets for this event, the past few since Covid have seen the strongest demand for tickets.
 Fans attending the race can choose to purchase a reserved seat (see options below) or a general admission ticket to watch from one of the opening viewing areas on the track.
 The reserved seats offer a seat with a nice view of a certain area on the track.
 The G/A tickets are typically the least expensive and allow fans to check out the race from different vantage points around the track.
-General admission areas at COTA are open seating areas with the promise of a particular seat.

-US Grand Prix 2023 Schedule
+US Grand Prix 2024 Schedule

 • Fri: USGP Practice & Post Race Concert